SSWConsulting/SSW.Rules.Content/rules/linkedin-connect-with-people/rules.md

 ::: info
 **Monthly limit**

-By default you only have 5 custom message per month, which should be enought.
-If you want to be able to send more customized mesasges you will need to upgrade your LinkedIn plan to Premium.
+By default you only have 5 custom messages per month, which should be enough.
+If you want to be able to send more customized messages you will need to upgrade your LinkedIn plan to Premium.
 :::